Skip to main content

 • DeviceC with monitoring on RC#2

-Note that DeviceB does not switch which RC it's attached to!
+Note that DeviceB does not switch the RC that it's attached to.

-If you want to move a device to another RC, this can be accomplished by opening the device list, selecting the device, and setting the Disable monitoring… option.
-After disabling monitoring, re-run the job yet again with monitoring re-enabled on the new target RC.
+If you want to move a device to another RC, open the device list, select the device, and select one of the Disable monitoring for selected devices... actions.
+After disabling monitoring, run the job again with monitoring re-enabled on the new target RC.

 Disable RU Monitoring on devices

-The difference between the options deal with the handling of historical data for the device in question.
-If “Keep Data” is selected, data is stored for as long as is needed, and if the same device were rediscovered, the existing data will be automatically utilized.
-The second option simply deletes all existing data from the server.
-When a previously existent device is re-discovered with the second option selected, its history begins anew.
+The options differ according to how they handle the historical data for the device in question.
+The ...but keep data action stores data for as long as needed, so that if the same device were rediscovered, the existing data would be automatically utilized.
+The ...and delete data option simply deletes all existing data from the server.
+When a previously existent device is rediscovered with this option selected, its history begins anew.

 • DeviceA with monitoring on RC#1